folio-org/stripes/doc/dev-guide.md

 Handlers are invoked in two situations: when core events occur, and when module-specified links are rendered:

-* These is a small, defined set of core events, which can be imported as `coreEvents` from `@folio/stripes-core/src/events`.
+* These are a small, defined set of core events, which can be imported as `coreEvents` from `@folio/stripes-core/src/events`.
 This file exports an object with numeric constant members named `LOGIN`, `LOGOUT`, etc. When a relevant event occurs within Stripes, the handler is invoked with the relevant constant.
 * When Stripes is rendering an area that contains links -- for example, the user-dropdown menu at top right -- it can include links specified by the module, as described [below](#links).
 Links may be specified to invoke an event, in which case clicking the link invokes the handler with the event-name as a string.

 The handler is defined as: